Audio Generation with Multiple Conditional Diffusion Model: Related Work

 \subsection{Text-Guided Audio Generation}

-Most audio generation models are conditioned on text, which aim to generate the audio that aligns with the semantic content of the text.
-Currently, audio generation is predominantly based on denoising diffusion models~\cite{jonathan2020ddpm}.
-These models employ an encoder to convert audio features into latent representation.
+Diffusion models~\cite{jonathan2020ddpm} have demonstrated remarkable success in generation models across various fields, including image~\cite{chen2020wavegrad}, speech~\cite{kong2021diffwave}, and video~\cite{singer2022makeavideo}.
+However, the iterative processing of high-dimensional features in diffusion models can lead to slow inference speed.
+To address this challenge, researchers reduce the dimensions of features during the iteration process and most audio generation models are built on this foundation: first, an encoder is employed to convert audio features into latent representation.
 Subsequently, a diffusion model operates within this latent space, and the predicted outcomes are rebuilt back to audio features with a decoder.
-Notably, various improvements have been built upon this foundation.
-DiffSound~\cite{yang2022diffsound} introduces VQ-VAE~\cite{van2017vqvae} in a discrete diffusion model to process mel-spectrograms.
+Notably, various improvements have been built upon this foundation: DiffSound~\cite{yang2022diffsound} introduces VQ-VAE~\cite{van2017vqvae} in a discrete diffusion model to process mel-spectrograms.
 Instead of training over mel-spectrograms, AudioGen~\cite{kreuk2022audiogen} learns directly from the raw waveform and utilizes classifier free guidance~\cite{jonathan2022classfree} under an autoregressive structure for audio generation.
-More recently, Make-an-Audio~\cite{huang2023makeanaudio} and AudioLDM~\cite{liu2023audioldm} have conducted an exploration of text-guided audio generation within a continuous space.
-In addition, to enhance training efficiency, Tango~\cite{ghosal2023tango} utilizes the language understanding capabilities from a frozen pre-trained LLM to train a diffusion model on a limited training dataset.
-However, the current conditions only involve text, which poses challenges to conveying additional information by natural language.
+More recently, Make-an-Audio~\cite{huang2023makeanaudio} and AudioLDM~\cite{liu2023audioldm} have conducted an exploration of audio generation within a continuous space.
+In addition, to enhance training efficiency, Tango~\cite{ghosal2023tango} utilizes the language under ing capabilities from a frozen pre-trained LLM to train a diffusion model on a limited training dataset.
+However, the current conditions mainly involve text, which poses challenges to conveying additional information by natural language.
 Therefore, we enhance the control capabilities of the text-guided audio generation model by enabling it to be guided by additional conditions including content (timestamp) and style (pitch contour and energy contour), which is simple for users to create the audio that meets their requirements.